cober2019/Network-Automation/README.md

 User Dependencies:

 1. For multi device configuration, reading from an xml files works fine.
-Create a excel and read device IPs from sheet using xlrd
+Create a excel and read device IPs from sheet using xlrd.
 2. Local directory to store XML dynamic XML files.
 The program will read and write from this directory.

 Known Issues:

-1. Program errors when viewing config.
-If config on has only one item to view.Example.
+1. Program errors when viewing configuration only one item to view.Example.
 If one username exist on device, program will error, or one    SNMPv2 community program will error etc.